tplinderoth/Copenhagen-Popgen-Course/genotype_snp_calling_exercises/README.md

 The global Dxy printed to the screen states that there are on average ~758 nucleotide differences in 538,384 sites when comparing littoral to benthic individuals.
 This means that there are approximately only 0.0014 pairwise differences on average per site, which is low and so indicates that these ecomorphs are likely quite genetically similar.
 This is only based on a small region and in practice you'd want to make this inference across the genome.
-Accordingly, looking at how Dxy is distributed across the genome, i.e. where the ecomorphs appear to be particularly divergent or similar could provide evidence for selection or introgression, respectively.
+Looking at how Dxy is distributed across the genome, i.e. where the ecomorphs appear to be particularly divergent or similar, could provide evidence for selection or introgression, respectively.

-You can see what Dxy looked like in 10 kb windows when sliding along our small example region in increments of 5 kb.
+You can see what Dxy looks like in 10 kb windows when sliding along our small example region in increments of 5 kb.
 Typically it can be useful to visual these sliding window analyses as Manhattan plots.

 	cat $DIR/output/calmas_ecomorph_dxy.txt